 Tailbone Pain Causes

-Tailbone pain may be seen in x-rays with normal a normal coccyx.
+Problems may be seen in x-rays with normal abnormal coccyx.
 Rarely, pain can happen from bursitis, arthritis, infection or a tumor.
 The pain may also result from spasm or other problems with the pelvic floor muscles.

-Coccydynia is a clinical diagnosis for tailbone pain and imaging studies are valuable in evaluation and assessment.
+Coccydynia is a clinical diagnosis for pain of the tailbone pain and imaging studies are valuable in evaluation and assessment.
 Radiographs may be taken to look for fracture or obvious displacement or subluxation.
 Radiographs in sitting as well as standing positions can be more beneficial than regular radiographs since they permit measurements of pelvic rotation and angle of the coccyx.
-Comparing standing with sitting x-rays can revealc abnormal findings for up to 70 percent of tailbone pain sufferers.
+Comparing standing with sitting x-rays can reveal abnormal findings for up to 70 percent of sufferers.
 Five to twenty five degrees of rotation is normal, so hypermobility is greater than twenty five degrees.